Academics Banner

 Meet the Department

-Wesley King P'27 was announced as Varsity Baseball Coach in 2020 and assists boys in the Learning Resource Department as well.
+Wes King P'27 was announced as varsity baseball coach in 2020 and assists boys in the Learning Resource Department as well.

 Mr. King has been involved in education since 2003 and has taught in North Carolina and South Carolina schools.
 After receiving a degree in Sports Management from Western Carolina University, he earned teaching certificates in Business and Physical Education from Winthrop University and Mars Hill University.

-Coaching-wise, Mr. King has worked at the varsity level in North Carolina since 2004 and amassed 180 career wins as a head coach.
-He has mentored 37 college players.
+Coaching-wise, Mr. King has worked at the varsity level in North Carolina since 2004.

-Mr. King is married to Kelli and the couple have two sons, Sawyer '27 and Cason.
+Mr. King is married to Kelli and the couple live on campus with their two sons, Sawyer '27 and Cason.

 Ms. King graduated from Elon University in 2021 with a B.A. in Public Health and minor in Coaching.
 She qualified academically three straight years for the Colonial Athletic Association Commissioner’s List.

-Wyatt Long came on board as a Learning Resource/English instructor and assistant varsity lacrosse coach in 2020.
+Now coming up on his fifth year, Wyatt Long is a Learning Resource/English instructor and assistant varsity lacrosse coach.

 Mr. Long graduated magna cum laude with a B.A. in English from Hartwick College in 2019.
 After that, he returned to his high school alma mater (Blair Academy in Blairstown, N.J.) to work in communications and coach lacrosse.